HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/container_staging.md

 1. Upgrade the source environment.

-    Using the IBM Installation Manager, upgrade the HCL Portal product to CF17 or later and HCL Portal 9.5.
+    Using the IBM Installation Manager, upgrade the HCL DX product to CF17 or later and HCL DX 9.5.

 2. Log in to the machine where the source environment is located and set the `ulimit -n` to **24000**.

     For example, `ulimit - n 24000`.

-3. Verify that the HCL Portal server is started.
+3. Verify that the HCL DX server is started.

 4. Navigate to the PortalServer/bin directory to export the base server.